ellucian-developer/react-router-dom/README.md

 ### Route

-Adds an appropriate prefix based on history context.
+Adds the appropriate URL prefix based on history context.
 The prop `path` should remain unchanged from it's standard usage.

 ### Redirect

-Prefixes redirect paths based on history context.
+Adds the appropriate URL prefix redirect paths based on history context.
 The prop `to` should remain unchanged from it's standard usage.

 ## Contribute